EricT22/Tetris/README.md

 ## Tetris in Java

-Hope that whoever plays this enjoys! :joy:
+Hope that whoever plays this enjoys! :blush:

 This project was made during the summer and fall of 2023.